Fantasy Football Impact of Doug Baldwin’s Week 1 Knee Injury

 Gregg Bell of The News Tribune followed up on the news by pointing out that it was Baldwin’s right knee and the injury actually came at some point during the first half.
 It’s also worth noting that this is the opposite one which was banged up last month.

 Baldwin, who unquestionably is one of Russell Wilson’s go-to targets through the air, was quiet through the first half of Week 1.
 He saw just one target come his way and didn’t have a single catch.
-It’s been tight end Will Dissly who impressed in a big way, and at the time this was written, the rookie out of Washington has three receptions for 105 yards and one touchdown.
+It was tight end Will Dissly who impressed in a big way, as the rookie out of Washington totaled three receptions for 105 yards and one touchdown.

 Impact & Potential Replacements for Doug Baldwin

 While a tight end typically isn’t a direct replacement for a wideout from a fantasy perspective, if you have a flex spot or are in need of a tight end, Dissly looks like a solid waiver wire target.
-He’s receiving plenty of looks from Wilson and is likely a free agent in the bulk of fantasy leagues.
+He received five targets from Wilson and is a free agent in the bulk of fantasy leagues.

-Beyond that, the Seahawks wide receivers have struggled against a talented Broncos defense in this matchup.
+Beyond that, the Seahawks wide receivers struggled early against a talented Broncos defense in this matchup.
 Offseason free-agent signing Brandon Marshall hauled in a 20-yard touchdown catch during the third quarter, but it was his first catch of the game.
-Tyler Lockett has also caught 2-of-3 targets but has only totaled eight yards.
+He managed to wrap up the game with three catches for 46 yards.
+Tyler Lockett has also caught 3-of-4 targets for 59 yards and one touchdown, but 51 of his yards came on the lone score.
+His low number of targets with Baldwin sidelined is slightly concerning.

-Marshall would make sense as the player most likely option to replace Baldwin’s role in the offense, although Lockett has more upside.
+Marshall makes sense as the player most likely to replace Baldwin’s role in the offense, although Lockett has more upside.
 Based on the former stepping in after the injury and almost immediately finding the end zone, he’s most worth considering using a waiver on.

 READ NEXT: Leonard Fournette Gives Jaguars Fans & Fantasy Football Owners Good News